apache/couchdb/README.md

 4.a.
 When all nodes are added, click the [Finish Cluster Setup] button in Fauxton.
-- this does POST /_setup
+- this does POST /_cluster_setup
 ```
   {
-    "action": "finish_setup"
+    "action": "finish_cluster"
   }
 ```